guoguoyang15/PetConnect/items/report.md

 <img alt="Details Page" src="Sample_pages_of_our_applications/sample4.png" width="24%">

 ### Application Use Cases and or Examples
+*[Provide use cases and examples of people using your application.
+Who are the target users of your application?
+How do the users use your application?]*

 1. Target Users: Adopters who have preferences for pet characteristics
    * Users can search for pets based on criteria such as pet type (e.g., dog, cat, rabbit), coat color, and body type (e.g., small, medium, large).